Which freezer brand?

 Our most reliable freezer brand had a remarkable 100% reliability rating in the first year of ownership.

-In contrast, one in five Which? members who own a freezer from the least reliable brand experienced a fault with the first three years.
+In contrast, one in five Which? members who own a freezer from the least reliable brand experienced a fault within the first three years.
 This rises to one in four people after just six years.

 Freezer reliability scores are calculated by the proportion of a brand's machines that have faults, against those from the same brand that don't.
 The faults are weighted, so more serious problems have a greater effect on the score.
 The star rating shows a brand’s reliability when compared with others in that category.
 So that newer or older models don't influence the score unfairly, we adjust scores to account for age.